 5. Social Connection (The Most Neglected Buffer)

-How to do it: A 10-minute phone call with a friend, a shared meal, or simply asking for help instead of dealing with it alone.
+How to do it: A 10-minute phone call with a friend, a shared meal, or simply asking for help instead of coping alone.
 Pets also count.
 Avoid social isolation especially during stressful times, when it's easiest to fall into it.

 6. Limiting Caffeine, Alcohol, and Endless Scrolling